Private beta

 02SCAN

+One command answers the question your gut keeps dodging: how fit is this codebase, really?
 Run benchfit for a local scan, or add -cloud to score server-side.
 Either way you get a grade, a score, the six dimension bars, and gate status — no configuration required.

 $ cd your-repo && benchfit -cloud